Sheetz: 1995–2013

 Sheetz became Pennsylvania's second retail chain to offer E85 ethanol-based fuel alternatives at select stations on July 10, 2006.
 In 2008, Sheetz opened its first commissary, Sheetz Bros.
 Kitchen, to produce fresh sandwiches and bakery products sold at Sheetz locations.

 Sheetz gained national attention in 2011 when it served as a major sponsor for Morgan Spurlock's film POM Wonderful Presents: The Greatest Movie Ever Sold.
 Sheetz actively promoted the film in stores, including selling collector cups.
 Further, Altoona even temporarily changed its name to "POM Wonderful Presents: The Greatest Movie Ever Sold, Pennsylvania" for $25,000.
 The name change was merely ceremonial, as the United States Board of Geographic Names did not legally change it, and the United States Postal Service did not recognize it.

 2013–present

-Stan Sheetz became chairman of the board of Sheetz in October 2013, with his cousin Joseph S. "Joe" Sheetz becoming president and CEO.
+In October 2013, Stan Sheetz became chairman of the board of Sheetz, and his cousin Joseph S. "Joe" Sheetz became president and CEO.
+Joe Sheetz remained president until 2018, when his brother Travis Sheetz was named president and chief operating officer, the first COO in the company’s history.
+Joe Sheetz continued as CEO until January 2022, when he became executive vice chairman and Travis Sheetz assumed the roles of president and CEO.